Sygitech Blog

 4. Fix things quickly: With DevOps, you can accelerate your lead time, so you can develop, test, and deploy your patch or update faster.

 5. Balanced governance: DevOps also streamlines processes across the pipeline to have consistent development, testing, and release practices.
-DevOps tools and automation measures can be configured to enable developers to be self-sufficient to accomplish the development process while automatically ensures access controls and compliance.
-In addition, DevOps also ensures that all instances across all environments including development, QA, or production, are identified, tracked, and managed by IT.
+DevOps tools enable developers to work independently while automating access controls and compliance.
+DevOps ensures all instances across development, QA, and production environments are identified, tracked, and managed by IT.

 Conclusion:

 DevSecOps assists the organizations to achieve speed without compromising stability and governance.
 By implementing DevOps processes one can incorporate security practices from the start of the development cycle.
-It will create an effective and viable security layer for applications and business environments to ensure security and compliance in the long run.
+It builds a strong security layer for long-term application and business compliance.